PE and School Sport

 Our continued participation in level 2 competitions and festivals organised by local the School Sport Partnerships and High Schools ensures we are able offer children opportunity to experience the thrill of the competitive environment.
 We value these links as they provide students with the opportunities to compete against many other schools.
 It is our belief that competition teaches children the values associated with winning and losing.
 Children are encouraged to achieve their potential while fun and enjoyment remain at the core of our competitive ethos.
 This culminates with our school games sports day where every child competes in at least 3 events.
 All children’s performances are recognised and rewarded.

 The curriculum allows staff the flexibility to teach children basic core skills while providing opportunity to develop them further through a diverse range of sports.
 We use schemes promoted and recommended by ENTRUST.
-You can view our long and medium term schemes of work by clicking HERE. (need to be added).
 Children are assessed regularly to inform future planning and lessons are differentiated to cater for the specific needs of all children, regardless of ability.

 We also ensure that children in year 4, 5 and 6 complete a 5hr St John Ambulance First Aid Certificate.